Self Personal Loans Review

 What we like about it

 In the past, one of the only options you had to build credit from scratch was to try and get approved for a credit card.
 Now, though, Self personal loans give you a way to build credit with an installment loan.
 Two of the important factors that go into your credit score are on-time payments and credit mix (revolving and installment).
 With Self, you’re able to check off both boxes with small monthly payments that you get most of back at the end of the term.
-Overall, this is a really cool way to build or repair your credit with a credit builder loan.
+Overall, this is a really cool way to build or repair your credit with a credit builder loan instead of looking for a bad credit loan.

 Things to consider